ocaml/ocaml.org/data/tutorials/wf_03_metaprogramming.md

 recommended to use PPXs whenever possible for several reasons:
 - They integrate very nicely with Merlin and Dune, and they won't interfere with features such as error reporting in an editor and Merlin's "jump to definition."
-- They are fast and compose well.
+- They are fast and compose well, when [adequately written](#the-need-for-controlling-the-ppx-ecosystem-ppxlib).
 - They are especially [adapted to OCaml](#why-are-ppxes-especially-useful-in-ocaml).